urielbitton/deskable/README.md

 To Dos
 - projects:
-  - delete tasks - need to trigger delete files and comments (node js)
+  - delete tasks - need to trigger delete files and comments use extensions: recursiveDelete
   - project backlog
   - project all tasks
   - project sprint (figure out a system for sprints if i can)